-The Rural and Indigenous Health-Interest Group (RIHG) is a special interest group of the CAA established to represent the special needs of chiropractors and the rural and indigenous communities they serve throughout Australia.
+The Indigenous, Rural & Remote Practitioner (IRRP) special interest group of the ACA was established to represent the special needs of chiropractors and the rural and indigenous communities they serve throughout Australia.

 The special health needs of rural and indigenous communities have been well-documented.
 A substantial proportion of chiropractors live and work in rural Australia, providing chiropractic care as well as promoting the general health and well-being of their communities in private practice, community groups, as well as multidisciplinary teams.

-- Provide effective channels of communication amongst chiropractors working in rural, remote and indigenous communities, the CAA as well as state and territory branches,
+- Provide effective channels of communication amongst chiropractors working in rural, remote and indigenous communities, the ACA as well as state and territory branches,

 - Assist rural and remote chiropractors to access administrative support,